 Rev. S. Dydyk was appointed superior of the Basilian mission in Canada and left Edmonton on January 10, 1907.
 He was replaced by Rev. Matthew Hura, OSBM, who at first carried out pastoral duties in Edmonton.

 In October 26, 1910, Metropolitan Andrey Sheptytsky visited Edmonton.
-He was greeted by hundreds of enthusiastic people at the Railway station.
+He was greeted by hundreds of enthusiastic people at the railway station.
 Many people wore their Ukrainian costumes.
 The choir sang Ukrainian songs.
 The people knelt as the Metropolitan passed through their midst.
 He was driven to church with the Mayor of Edmonton, where a Moleben was celebrated.
-On Sunday, October 30, the Metropolitan Andrey celebrated Pontifical Divine Liturgy in St. Josaphat Parish.
-He also served Vespers at Joachim Church where he delivered the sermon in French.
+On Sunday, October 30, the Metropolitan celebrated Pontifical Divine Liturgy in St. Josaphat Parish.
+He also served Vespers at St. Joachim Church where he delivered the sermon in French.
 The Edmonton Journal called his visit to Edmonton both splendid and memorable.

 The church was expanded to twice its original size in 1913 at a cost of $3,500.
 Rev M Hura continued from 1913 with Rev. Basil Ladyka, OSBM, who served the church until 1922.
 On November 30, 1916, the first Convention of Ukrainian Catholics of Alberta took place.